senseioku/bamhome/replit.md

-✓ Created owner functions for purchase limit management and wallet reset capabilities ✓ Applied exact amount enforcement to both USDT and BNB purchase methods ✓ Contract fully ready for deployment with strict purchase limits and flexible management controls
+✓ Created owner functions for purchase limit management and wallet reset capabilities ✓ Applied exact amount enforcement to both USDT and BNB purchase methods ✓ Contract fully ready for deployment with strict purchase limits and flexible management controls ✓ NEW CONTRACT DEPLOYED: 0x2D2F3bD3D6C5a1cCE37211F4385D92F6F1DF0F86 ✓ Updated frontend configuration to use new contract address ✓ All purchase limit features and security measures now live on BSC mainnet

 ## User Preferences